azavea/climate-change-api/doc/source/api_reference/scenario.rst

         {
             "name": "historical",
             "label": "Historical",
-            "description": "A historical dataset from NEX GDDP for 1950 to 2005 that blends reanalysis data with observations"
+            "description": "A historical dataset from 1950 to 2005 that blends reanalysis data with observations" }
-        }
     ]